 Classroom and afterschool Resources

-The 4-H Youth Science Team Program aims to engage high school youth in afterschool Science, Technology, Engineering, and Mathematics (STEM) learning.
-As members of a local branch of the 4-H Youth Science Team, high school students will learn hands-on STEM activities and be exposed to STEM careers from their STEM Mentors.
-For the 2016-2017 school year, 2 new branches of the team will be started in Greenville and Gaffney.
-A new advanced branch of the team will be started in Spartanburg.
-The existing branch is active in Chester.
+The Youth Science Team Program aims to engage high school youth in afterschool Science, Technology, Engineering, and Mathematics (STEM) learning.
+As members of a local branch of the Youth Science Team, high school students will learn hands-on STEM activities and be exposed to STEM careers from their STEM Mentors.
+For the 2017-2018 school year, a branch is of the program is active in Chester County.
 All branches are in need of volunteer STEM Mentors.

 - Increase students’ attitudes towards and knowledge of STEM content